03 July 2017

-'When [the 2012 paper] was published, I knew people would immediately understand,' she said, meaning that scientists would understand that the technology could be applied to different systems, allowing precise editing.
+'When [the 2012 paper] was published, I knew people would immediately understand.'
+Meaning that scientists would understand that the technology could be applied to different systems, allowing precise editing.
 And they did – in human cells, yeast, plants...

 But it was a 'mindblowing' paper describing the editing and implantation of a monkey embryo in China, brought to her attention by a reporter, which stirred her into action.
 Her initial thought – that these debates should be left to bioethicists, not scientists – sounded odd to me.
 Would an expert in a new scientific technology really be so happy to step aside from debates on its use?
 But as Professor Doudna began to perceive the technology as rushing ahead too fast: she felt she had to get involved in the matter of its regulation, and the education of the public about CRISPR.
 Even if doing so would ostracise her in the science world.

 Dr Rutherford and Professor Doudna discussed the legacy of gene therapy: a technology which like CRISPR had presented huge possibilities, but had been derailed by difficulties in developing safe clinical applications, and even deaths in clinical trials (see BioNews 028).
 Although she has called for a moratorium on germline editing (see BioNews 795), she believes there will be a point in the future where it will be unethical not to use CRISPR to remove diseases from embryos.